 - wearing the bulkiest items on you while traveling,

-- showering twice a day in order to extend the useful life of your clothes (my rule is 2 days; 1 week for pants),
+- showering twice a day in order to extend the useful life of your clothes (my aim is 2 days; 1 week for pants),

-- being extra careful, especially when eating, not to stain your clothes.
+- being extra careful not to stain your clothes, especially when eating.

 When going out for more than 3 days, I prefer not to bring full changes of clothes, but rather to rely on washing and rotating.
 Higher-category hotels often provide a laundry service.
 This service is not cheap, but not expensive at all when you relate it to the overall cost of traveling.